SaaS Competitive Intelligence

 | Per-field signal volatility (stability score over many runs) | meaningful only at watchlist run #3+; emit temporalSignals + threatVelocity for now and revisit when median user has 3+ runs of history |

-The actor stays lightweight (256β1024MB / 60s request handler / Cheerio-only).
-The signal layer is composed deterministically from extracted data β no LLMs, no external APIs, no licensed feeds.
+The actor stays lightweight — HTML-first extraction, with a headless browser invoked only for JS-rendered careers pages.
+The signal layer is composed deterministically from extracted data — no LLMs, no external APIs, no licensed feeds.

 Related Actors